latent-to/developer-docs/docs/liquidity-positions/liquidity-positions.md

 ### Fee Accumulation

-Fees are generated when users perform swaps (trading TAO for Alpha or vice versa) within your position's price range.
+Fees are generated when users perform swaps (trading TAO for Alpha or vice versa) within their position's price range.

 :::tip
 Fees are not added to your position's liquidity, they are tracked separately, in the position's `fees_tao` and `fees_alpha` fields.